 Tip 7.
-Report to Local Authorities
+Report to Animal Control or Other Local Authorities

-Local authorities know the best how to deal with the coyote issues.
+Local authorities know the best how to deal with coyote issues.
 So when you are safe after confronting or spotting coyotes in your neighborhood, contact the professionals and report to them as soon as possible.